 4. What language do they use to find you?

-A good web copywriter will not only create the web content for you, they will work with your web designer to create your page titles and descriptions.
+A good web copywriter will not only create the web content for you, but they will also work with your web designer (if they are separate people) to create your page titles and descriptions.

 5. What are the questions potential clients ask you?